linode/apl-docs/docs/faq.md

 <details>
   <summary>Is the Quickstart the only way to install Otomi?</summary>

 No. The [otomi-quickstart](https://github.com/redkubes/quickstart) uses Terraform to provision a three-node Kubernetes cluster in AWS, Azure, or GCP and installs Otomi.
-You can also provision up a Kubernetes cluster yourself and install Otomi using the Helm chart.
-Check [chart-install](https://otomi.io/docs/installation/chart) for more details.
+You can also provision a Kubernetes cluster yourself and install Otomi using the Helm chart.
+Check [chart-install](/docs/get-started/installation#install-otomi-with-helm) for more details.

 </details>

 <details>
   <summary>Where can I find all possible configuration options for Otomi?</summary>

-When installing Otomi with the helm chart you can find its `values.schema.json` inside, which contains all the possible install configuration parameters.
+When installing Otomi with the helm chart you can find its `values-schema.json` inside, which contains all the possible configuration parameters.
 It is generated from [otomi-core/values-schema.yaml](https://github.com/redkubes/otomi-core/blob/main/values-schema.yaml).

 </details>